rmunechika/ChildPedia/README.md

 * Creating an endpoint

   With service account created, I make an endpoint using Python language and flask. before that I need to do a few setup.
-With pip installed I need to download libraries below:
+With pip installed you need to install the libraries below:

   ```
    pip install --upgrade google-cloud-bigquery